Arnavgoyal10/goquant_arnav/README.md

 3. **Error Handling**: Always wrap exchange calls in try/catch
 4. **State Management**: Portfolio state is in-memory - consider persistence
 5. **Testing**: Use the test files to understand expected behavior
+6. **Analytics**: New analytics modules require matplotlib and seaborn
+7. **Risk Management**: Greeks calculations use Black-Scholes model
+8. **Data Caching**: Historical data is cached to improve performance

 ### 📚 Key Files to Study